 On October 10, 1888 the Fort Worth Gazette reported that Scott was holding twelve thousand steers over the winter.

 On October 19, 1906 the Telegram declared Scott the biggest taxpayer in the city ($8,600 would be $219,000 today).
 Texas had plenty of two resources: cattle and land.
 Scott made a fortune in each.

 In the 1907 city directory Scott was listed—in boldface—as “capitalist.”

 Here is a curio.
 In 1910 Scott wrote this public letter to Mr. and Mrs. W. I. Cook of rural Albany, Texas.
 I don’t know how the Scotts and Cooks knew each other, but Scott and Cook were cattlemen, and Scott owned gins in Anson and Stamford in west Texas, not far from Albany in terms of Texas distance.

 In the letter printed in the Star-Telegram on April 30 Scott describes an aeroplane he has bought and a planned trip that will take the Scott family and two “aeroplane chauffeurs” over the Cook ranch.
 Scott promises to “fire our machine gun when we pass you” “from 800 to 1,000 feet high.”

-Scott owned the Worth, Metropolitan, and Terminal hotels.
+Scott also was a commercial developer.
+He owned the (original) Worth, Metropolitan, and Terminal hotels.
 The Worth and Metropolitan were on Main Street on blocks flanking today’s Hotel Texas.
 (Images from Greater Fort Worth and the 1914 city directory.)